-The Tourism Management programme differs from the hotel management programme to the extent that it provides a more holistic approach and emphasizes destination management.
+The Tourism Management programme provides a more holistic approach and emphasizes the principles and practices of tourism management.
 This involves a more in-depth assessment of issues that affect an entire destination such as planning, policy, product development, marketing and sustainable development.

 - 1. ECON1000: Principles of Economics I - 2.
-ACCT1003: Introduction to Cost and Management Accounting - 3.
-FOUN1013: Critical Reading and Writing in the Social Sciences or FOUN1019: Critical Reading and Writing in the Disciplines - 4.
+ACCT1003: Introduction to Cost and Management Accounting - FOUN1013: Critical Reading and Writing in the Social Sciences or FOUN1019: Critical Reading and Writing in the Disciplines (Year long - 6 credits) - 4.
 FOUN1101: Caribbean Civilization - 5.
 FOUN1201: Science, Medicine and Technology in Society - ECON1003: Mathematics for Social Sciences or ECON1004: Mathematics for Social Sciences II - 7.
 ECON1005: Introduction to Statistics - 8.
 HOSP1000: Introduction to Tourism and Hospitality - 9.
 PSYC1002: Introduction to Industrial & Organizational Psychology - 10.
-SOCI1001: Introduction to Social Research or MGMT1424: Internship (Summer)
+SOCI1001: Introduction to Social Research